 The marginal federal tax rate you expect to pay on any additional earnings or taxable distributions.
 Use the table below to estimate your current tax rate.

-Filing status and income tax rates for 2008
+Filing status and income tax rates for 2023

 This information is subject to change by the IRS.

-Tax rate Married filing jointly or qualified widow(er) Single Head of household Married filing separately
+Tax rate Married, filing jointly or qualified widow(er) Single Head of household Married, filing separately

 and over